SamAdrn/Maze/README.md

 <img src="screenshots/maze-creation.png" alt="maze creation screenshot" width="900">

-*  Note that these algorithms may not create a solvable maze in the first try, and it may re-run the algorithm over and over again until it creates on that is solvable.
+*  Note that these algorithms may not create a solvable maze in the first try, and it may re-run the algorithm over and over again until it creates one that is solvable.
 Therefore, larger mazes may take more time to complete.

 <br>